 Occurring 50 days after Passover—the time when God spared His people with the innocent blood of a lamb, and later, Jesus—Shavuot reminded the Children of Israel of God’s goodness and power.
 By the time we reach Shavuot and Pentecost, we have seen God’s power, but we have also seen His loving goodness in the coming of the harvest.
 Shavuot is a time when the harvest is ripe…

-A time when the very substance that would give God’s people bread and prosperity—life—in the coming season were ready… they would remember God for His goodness in the harvest by giving Him a portion of their increase.
+A time when the very substance that would give God’s people bread and prosperity—life—in the coming season was ready… they would remember God for His goodness in the harvest by giving Him a portion of their increase.

 Yet, what changed with Jesus?
 Well, with the coming of Jesus came a more important harvest.
-Before Jesus, very few Gentiles could know God, and even the Jewish people struggled on and off for thousands of years in their walk with God.
+Before Jesus, very few Gentiles could know God; even the Jewish people struggled on and off for thousands of years in their walk with God.
 The laws that God had laid down were good and perfect, but to follow them all without the help of the Holy Spirit was impossible.
 Yes, the Holy Spirit did dwell with and within many in the Old Testament, but not everyone had such direct and continual access.

 Through Jesus, the importance of Shavuot’s harvest rested on souls, which is one of the many reasons He sent fire to that upper room on Shavuot—the Day of Pentecost.